 The Hero Foundation is a Non-Profit Organization founded in 2009 dedicated to helping Michigan families financially while they battle cancer.
 They also offer a summer weekend camp for children who have a parent with cancer, children who have lost a parent to cancer, or children who are themselves suffering from cancer.

-Cancer Support Community of Greater Ann Arbor is an affiliate of The International Cancer Support Community (CSC).
-The CSC is the largest and most comprehensive program in the country devoted solely to providing emotional support and education to people with cancer, their caregivers and children – all free of charge.
+Cancer Support Community is the largest and most comprehensive program in the country devoted solely to providing emotional support and education to people with cancer, their caregivers and children – all free of charge.
+Cancer Support Community of Greater Ann Arbor is a local location in addition to Brighton, Canton, Chelsea, and Livonia, in addition […]